davidgenn/HttpReplayingProxy/README.md

     FileBasedCache.reset("/some/directory/to/cache/in");

 Or by setting the `reset.httpreplayingproxy.cache` System property to true.
 This clears the cache when the server starts.

+## How are headers treated?
+You can decide how headers should be treated when looking for a previously cached result:

+     new HttpReplayingProxyConfiguration()
+       .treatHeaders(MatchHeaders.MATCH_NAME_AND_VALUE)
+       ...

+`MatchHeader` can take the following values:

+`MATCH_NAME_AND_VALUE` The name and value of the headers must match.

+`MATCH_NAME_ONLY` Only the name of the headers must match, the values are ignored.

+`IGNORE_HEADERS` The headers are ignored completely.

 ## How does it work?
 HttpReplayingProxy creates a Jetty server at `localhost` on whatever port you specify.
 This webapp proxies calls through to the specified URL and caches the result.